agorago/agorago.github.io/pages/wego/core.md

 Transports are extensions to the core framework and are implemented using an OperationRegistration.
 Transports register themselves with the core framework by using RegisterOperation.
-The transports will then be provided an opportunity to register every operation that is registered with BPlus.
+The transports will then be provided an opportunity to register every operation that is registered with WeGO.
 This happens only when the service is registed in server-mode.

-# Param Descriptor
+## Param Descriptor

 ParamDescriptor allows the registration of each parameter that needs to be passed to the operation on invocation.